TABLE OF CONTENTS

 Company Policies

 Equipment.
-You will provide your own sUAS and 3 batteries.
+You will provide your own sUAS and at least 3 batteries.
 Aircraft can be similar to a DJI Mini, Mavic, Phantom or Inspire series.
 If the student brings his or her own sUAS, it is your responsibility to ensure the operation complies with all applicable laws and regulations and will not have a negative impact on safety or on the course of instruction.

 Location.
 Please choose a training location in compliance with all applicable laws and regulations.
 You are responsible for personal travel to and from the training location.
 Occasionally, a student or larger group might request you to travel to their location — in this case, we’ll work with you and the student(s) on the details of the training location and provide additional compensation for your travel.